Imbalances of the Respiratory System

 A number of theories have ben postulated as regards to the possible causes of the onset of Asthma.

-- Food additives and preservatives, largest group is sulphites, used in preparing salads, salad dips, or wine and beer.
+- Food additives and preservatives, largest group are sulphites which are used in preparing salads, salad dips, or wine and beer.

 - Early weaning, that of replacing breast milk with infant formulas.
 Breastfeeding should be for first 6 to 9 months.